icgc/icgc-get/README.md

 ```

 ### Version

-The only other subcommand is to check the version of all clients used by ICGC Get.
+The only other subcommand is to display the version of all clients used by ICGC Get.
 This command
 will only work if tool paths are specified in the config file provided.

 ```shell